 1.4.3.
 Control, monitor and record the temperature of the chamber and its contents.
 Responses of cells, transducers, and propagation media may all be temperature sensitive.
 In SAT2, monitoring and control is accomplished with a pair of circulation ports connected to a water conditioning system, whilst SAT3 employs an aquarium heater (not shown).
 Set the water temperature as needed to mimic the relevant physiological conditions for the therapeutic application.

 1.4.4.
 Carefully degas the chamber liquid(s) in order to minimize the likelihood of unintended cavitation and/or scattering from pre-existing bubbles in the propagation path.
+NOTE: if degassing is not carried out, e.g. due to the negative impact on cells, then there will be an enhanced background level of bubble activity, for which suitable controls should be performed.

 1.5.
 Calibrate the fully assembled system.